GoogleCloudPlatform/click-to-deploy/k8s/sonarqube/README.md

 ```shell
 kubectl get svc ${APP_INSTANCE_NAME}
 ```

-result of command will shows you external IP address and port.
+Result of command will shows you external IP address and port.

 #Using the app

 ## How to use SonarQube
-how to use SonarQube you can find in [official documentation](https://docs.sonarqube.org/latest/setup/get-started-2-minutes/)
+How to use SonarQube you can find in [official documentation](https://docs.sonarqube.org/latest/setup/get-started-2-minutes/)

 # Scaling

 This installation is single instance of SonarQube.

 # Backup and restore
+All configuration of Sonarqube stored in database so main point is to backup database.
 ## Backing up PostgreSQL of SonqrQube app

 ```shell